zengbing15/felix/README.md

 $ util sign-message --recoverable --from-account `the args of the address used to pay for the red envelope` --message `the message required by the transaction`
 ```

-After signing the messages you will get the signatures, please send it to felix then the whole transaction will be generated and committed to CKB Testnet,the red envelope is successfully paid!
+After signing the messages you will get the signatures, please send it to felix then the whole transaction will be generated and committed to CKB Testnet, the red envelope is successfully paid!

 ### Use `generate-message-tool` to validate the messages